How Low Hormones Affect Health

 There is even controversy in modern medicine related to the use of various hormone therapies to support and maintain the aging patient.
 The general thinking of many in the medical community has been that decreasing hormones is a normal part of aging and so restoring hormone levels is not necessary.

 The diagnosis is usually only made once the level drops below the huge range that modern mainstream medicine has decided is "normal for age", which is unfortunate in my opinion.
-Although some of their aging patients are having clear symptoms of insufficient hormone levels some physicians refuse to help these ailing patients because they barely fall within the wide range of WNL.
+Although some of their aging patients are having clear symptoms of insufficient hormone levels some physicians refuse to help these ailing patients because they barely fall within the wide range of within normal limits (WNL).
 Such patients are missing out on therapy that could alleviate or at least improve their symptoms.

 We in anti-aging and functional medicine focus on keeping hormone levels optimum as age progresses in order to help prevent disease and maintain a high quality of life.